DanielCollins96/My-Modern-Blawg/data/blog/explaining-neural-network.md

 ## Recurrent Neural Networks

 Recurrent Neural Networks are used in scenarios with temporality (like natural language processing).
-RNNs pass the results of a network to the next step, basically cambine and pass the context of a network to a subsequent timestep.
+RNNs pass the results of a network to the next step, basically combine and pass the context of a network to a subsequent timestep.
 Context can be passed forward or tracked backward (confirming what a previous word was).

 RNNs work well for sequence prediction problems.
 RNNs are great when working with: